 Are people still watching Insta stories in 2021?
 Well:

 Instagram stories usage statistics show that nearly all users are posting Stories.
 36.6% like watching Stories.
 63.4% of users prefer normal posts.

 2. 60% of Millennials either post or watch Instagram stories.

 Instagram stories user statistics indicate that millennials prefer Instagram stories compared to other story formats on other platforms.
 In fact, 60% of them use Instagram stories.
 Snapchat and Facebook are less popular in this regard at 53% and 48% respectively.

 3. Instagram Stories are used by 36% of businesses to promote their products.

 Therefore, according to Instagram stories for business statistics, this means stories are most commonly used by businesses.
 This is followed by ‘inside look’ which is the second most frequently used Insta story at 22% and gives users a quick preview of a piece of content outside Instagram.
 On top of that, you’ll be amazed at how much businesses spend on influencer marketing!

-4. Snapchat vs Instagram?
+4. Snapchat vs. Instagram?
 Please.
-Snapchat only has around 310 million active monthly users.
+Snapchat only has 280 million daily users.

 5. The reach rate of posts between 13% and 27% compared to 2% and 9% of stories.

 In short, this means that the reach of posts on Instagram is much greater than stories, according to Instagram stories vs feed statistics.
 What we will say, however, is that as the number of followers increase, the difference between reach in posts and stories lowers.
 This is based on the fact that brands with over 200k followers saw the largest drop in reach rate of about 45%.